Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You will need appropriate documentation in order to receive someone’s death certificate.
 You will also need to know the exact date or a specific range of dates of the death.
 All death records are stored by date, not name of the deceased.
 If you are not sure of the date, you may contact the cemetery for the burial date.
 The Health Department does not provide vouchers for certificates.

-No aunts, uncles, cousins, ex-spouse, or non-relations may obtain a death certificate unless you have a legal letter from an agency that lists your name as:
+No aunts, uncles, cousins, niece, nephew, ex-spouse, or non-relations may obtain a death certificate unless you have a legal letter from an agency that lists both your name and the deceased such as:

 Two to four weeks or depending on the circumstances of the passing the hospital, attending physicians, or coroners will generate the certificate when the mode of death or investigation has concluded.
 The funeral home is the responsible party for all details on the certificate, the health department is only responsible for printing the certificate.
 Call our office at 219-391-8413 to verify if the certificate has been generated.